University of Mississippi

 former high school teacher and teaching assistant, I have taught a variety of

 courses, using several different instructional methods.
-This past summer, as a Visiting Assistant Professor at the University of Nebraska-Lincoln, I team taught an Algebra course for incoming graduate students based on a publication in Communications in Algebra.
-At Seattle University and the University of Utah, I used the WeBWorK homework system.
+As a Visiting Assistant Professor at the University of Nebraska-Lincoln during the summer of 2007, I team taught an Algebra course for incoming graduate students based on a publication in Communications in Algebra.
+At Seattle University, I implemented the WeBWorK homework system, which I learned how to use at the University of Utah.
 As a graduate student at

 the University of